 Spectral dither allows to increase the sampling of the spectra in dispersion direction.
 If this parameter is selected then the grating is rotated to move the spectra by half a SPAXEL (equivalent to 1 pixel) in dispersion direction.
 If selected, exposures with both dithered wavelength settings are taken for any object and sky position and for any calibration frame taken at day or night time.
-The spectral dithering is only supported for visitor mode observations.
+The spectral dithering option is currently not offered.